mendix/widgets-resources/packages/tools/pluggable-widgets-tools/README.md

 ## Migrating from previous versions

 -   Webpack bundler is changed to a Rollup.
 You must migrate your custom configuration.
+-   Update `pluggable-widgets-tools` commands used in your `package.json` file to one of the described in this readme.
+In particular `start:js`, `start:ts`, and `start:server` commands should be changed to `start:web`.
 -   You now can use named exports in your widget.
 That is, you can write `export MyWidget;` instead of `export default MyWidget;`.
 -   You should not use react-hot-loader anymore.
 You can remove the call it, which is anyway replaced with a noop function.